lochness-labs/facebook-ingestion/README.md

 ### Deployment instructions

-1. You need 2 AWS S3 buckets, one for the glue code and one as the Data Lake, if you have them, just keep in mind the names for the nexts steps, otherwise create the buckets on S3.
+1. You need two AWS S3 buckets, one for the glue code and one as the Data Lake, if you have them, just keep in mind the names for the nexts steps, otherwise create the buckets on S3.

-1. Make a copy of `facebook-ingest/env/example-environment.yml`, name it as your desired environment's name and substitute:
+2. Make a copy of `facebook-ingest/env/example-environment.yml`, name it as your desired environment's name (for example `dev.yml` or `prod.yml`) and substitute:

-   1. `000000000000` with your AWS account id.
-   2. `example-data-s3-bucket-name` for your data lake AWS S3 bucket.
+   - `example-data-s3-bucket-name` for your data lake AWS S3 bucket.
-   3. `example-code-s3-bucket-name` for your code AWS S3 bucket.
+   - `example-code-s3-bucket-name` for your code AWS S3 bucket.
-   4. `eu-west-1` with your AWS region.
+   - `eu-west-1` with your AWS region.
-2. Substitute `000000000000` with your AWS Account ID in `facebook-ingest/serverless-parts/resources.yml`.

 3. Make a secret on AWS Secrets Manager for your Facebook access token and save its name on the `secret_name` field in your environment files located in `facebook-ingest/env/`.

-   1. For example, we named it `accessToken-appId-appSecret-businessId/facebookApi/ingestion`.
+   - For example, we named it `accessToken-appId-appSecret-businessId/facebookApi/ingestion`.

+4. Alternatively to 3, it is possible to use an external API to retrieve a list of secrets

-4. Check and substitute s3 bucket and key as needed on the `wr`, `facebook_sdk` and `pandas` fields in your environment files located in `facebook-ingest/env/`.
+5. Check and substitute s3 bucket and key as needed on the `wr`, `facebook_sdk` and `pandas` fields in your environment files located in `facebook-ingest/env/`.

-5. Go to the `facebook-ingest` folder: `cd facebook-ingest`.
+6. Go to the `facebook-ingest` folder: `cd facebook-ingest`.

-6. Install npm dependencies: `npm install`.
+7. Install npm dependencies: `npm install`.

-7. Deploy on AWS with: `sls deploy --stage {stage}`.
+8. Deploy on AWS with: `sls deploy --stage {stage}`.
    1. Substitute `{stage}` with one of the available stages defined as the YAML files in the `facebook-ingest/env/` directory.

 **Note:** You can set `execute_libraries_upload` as `False` in `facebook-ingest/serverless-parts/custom.yml` to speed up the deployment if there are no updates to the libraries.